-- ▶ Set-up clearance
+- ▶ Setup clearance

-- ▶ 2.
-Set-up clearance
+- ▶ 2nd setup clearance

 - Overlap factor

 - ▶ Retraction feed rate

 - Climb milling, or

-- Up-cut milling
+- ▶ Up-cut milling

 Unit 22 Fine Roughing

 With the fine roughing unit you can use a smaller tool to rework a contour pocket that has been roughed-out with unit 122.
 In this step, smarT.NC machines only the places the previous tool did not reach.